August 27, 2009 Updated April 12, 2019

 Caramel: Your first webmaster, Vincent aka RVince, is very well-known and respected.
 He’s involved in every webmaster forum I’ve visited and gives great advice.
 How did you find him and begin working together?

 Caramel: Young MC.
-Wow, that’s a blast from the past but still sounds hot.
-I think that handsome Vince will get a kick out of the playful jab.
+Wow, that’s a blast from the past.
+I think that Vince will get a kick out of the playful jab.
 A lot of models working in the tgirl niche don’t seem to realize there’s a big market for alternative BDSM, foot fetish and goth porn.
 Does this work in your favor?

 Caramel: I definitely prefer what you do over what you see at so many cookie-cutter glam sites.
 Your fetish and roleplay content is so hot also.
 How did your band Gravity Euphonic get started?